Just for Weimaraners

 Weimaraner Breed Summary

-Comical, Human-loving, Intelligent and Energetic Doggies
+Comical, Loving, Intelligent and Energetic

 These doggies are very good-looking, what with their silvery coats and bright, sparky eyes!
 Personality-wise, they are a very intelligent breed but because they pick up on things very quickly, they don't make the best choice for first time owners.
 Additionally, they are best in families who already lead active lives.